AmeyKamat/MEERA/README.md

 1. Clone this repository on local machine.
 2. `cd` to project root folder.
 3. Run `chmod +x meera.sh`
+4. Run `./meera.sh pre-install` to prepare for environment.
-4. Run `./meera.sh install` to install all dependancies.
+5. Run `./meera.sh install` to install all dependancies.
-5. Run `./meera.sh train` to train ML models
+6. Run `./meera.sh train 200` to train ML models or Run `./meera.sh install-model` if you have stored compressed models in `download` folder.
-6. Add your API keys to `.env` file
+7. Add your API keys to `.env` file
-8. Run `./meera.sh start` to deploy the application.
+8. Run `./meera.sh deploy all` to deploy the application along with telegram client.

 #### Environment variables in .env file